BetThical/chadBot/readme.md

 # WELCOME TO THE CHADBOT

-a bot made for absolutely chads
+a bot made for absolutely chads o.o